 Domestic travel demand, as represented by volume of search demand, is clustered in the first half of 2021.
 This clustering is primarily due to the majority of travelers booking closer to the date of their departure.

 However, looking at which parts of the year are growing the quickest reveals a more interesting trend.
 Here we compare the volume of Searches in the first half of December 2020 to those in the last half of December 2020 for Flights Departing in 2021.
 We saw lots of growth in demand for flights departing in July and August over the past month.
+In fact, domestic searches for mid-summer travel (July 15th to August 15th) saw a 100% increase in the past two weeks, nearly doubling in search demand.

 While search volume remains highest for flights in the early quarters of 2021, we are seeing demand grow quickest for summer (particularly July 4th) travel.
 Searches for flights departing the week of July 4th, 2021 increased on average 9% in the past two weeks.